Tara-Morovatdar/KNAUF_RNA_LAB/README.md

 6. Generate ARM templates for Data Factory resources.
 7. Upload the generated artifact.
 8. Download the artifact in the deployment job.
+9. Commit updated builds (commit changes made in your workflow run directly to the repo)
-9. Login to Azure using the Az module.
+10. Login to Azure using the Az module.
-10. Deploy Data Factory resources using the Azure Data Factory Deploy action.
+11. Deploy Data Factory resources using the Azure Data Factory Deploy action.
-11. Notify success.
+12. Notify success.

 ### Workflow Configuration